UTSCC09/project-pc-rater/README.md

 For the backend, we will be using Graphql, which is a framework that will help us to handle the routing, requests, cookies, sessions, security, etc.
 GraphQL will make the data query and manipulation easier for us.
 MongoDB is the NoSQL database our app will use to store data.

-Moreover, we will use the mailgun.js to send emails to users.
-To support the video communication, we will use Web RTC frameworks such as Peerjs, which will peer-to-peer connection API on the browser in real time.
-Also, we will use TogetherJS for collaboration on the drawing borad in the virtual rooms.
+To support the video communication, we will use Web RTC frameworks such as simple-peer and socket.io, which will peer-to-peer connection API on the browser in real time.

 **Technical Challenges:**